Tim-Feng/learn-to-program/README.md

 learn-to-program
 ================

-Tea Leaf Pre-course of Course 1
+This is the exercises of Learn to Program, which is the pre-course of Tea Leaf course 1.